akshgpt7/Fship/README.md

 However, if you don't want to download Neo4j locally on your machine, you can create an account for the Neo4j Sandbox, which is more of a free online Neo4J Database instance for about 10 Days.
 There will be no difference in how we utilise the Desktop version from how one may use the SandBox for our project.
 You can get started with the Sandbox [here](https://neo4j.com/sandbox/).

 Now that you have __Neo4J__ set up, our project uses the official Neo4J Driver to communicate for communication between Neo4J and the Django project over the [Bolt protocol](https://en.wikipedia.org/wiki/Bolt_(network_protocol)).
-To install the driver, ensure you first have python and pip installed, then run:
+To install the driver, run this command in your pipenv virtual environment:

 ```
-pip install neo4j
+pipenv install neo4j
 ```

 Now that you have your environment set up, open your Neo4J Application (if desktop) and follow [these](https://neo4j.com/developer/neo4j-desktop/) instructions to create a new database.
 If you are using the sandbox account, this is a good [blog](https://neo4j.com/blog/graphcast-neo4j-sandbox-quick-start-guide/) to help you get started.
 You will be asked to create a username and a password.
 Make sure you remember these as they will be very useful when connecting the Django project to the Neo4J database over the Neo4J Driver.

 Once you have a new database created, start it and open the Neo4J browser (as instructions in the previous paragraph have shown you).

-The following __cypher__ queries can help you get started:
+The following __cypher__ queries can help you get started (**Note: Replace all IDs by the actual id**):
 Create User
 ```
 CREATE (u:User{name:"John Smith",email:"johnsmith@gmail.com",github:"https://github.com/JohnSmith"}) RETURN u